PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 This repo contains an extra Excursion from the original book material to provide experience creating a Multi-Cluster Kubernetes development environment using a single Host running two different KinD Clusters.

 While our example deploys (2) clusters, you can add as many as you want.
 You are only limited by the resources available on your development server.

+The script were updated on 6/9 to make deployment easier.
+All unique options to the deployment are in the envars.sh scipt and the deployment scripts will use the information in this file to create both clusters and a DNSmasq container with a single script execution.
+You will need to edit the envars.sh file before deploying the clusters.

 # Overview of Deployment
 To deploy the example clusters provided in this repo, we suggest the following:

-- A Host with at least three IP address, the main NIC IP and (2) Additional IP's on the network.
+- A Host with at least three static IP addresses, the main NIC IP and (2) Additional IP's on the network.
 - This repository for the deployment scripts.
 - DNSmasq for local name resolution for any Ingress testing you may need to do.